top of page

 Taurine as an antioxidant

 Taurine works differently than other antioxidants, making it a valuable addition to IV therapies that help you detoxify.
-Rather than scavenging and cleaning up free radicals (like vitamin C), taurine helps prevent or limit oxidative stress in the first place.
-It also helps protect antioxidant enzymes.
+Rather than scavenging and cleaning up free radicals (like vitamin C), taurine may help prevent or limit oxidative stress in the first place.
+It also may help protect antioxidant enzymes.

 bottom of page